Program in Neuroscience

 Although either will satisfy a prerequisite for the neuroscience certificate, only NEU 201 will count as a prerequisite for the concentration in neuroscience.
 Students who take NEU 200 and later decide to concentrate in neuroscience will still be required to take NEU 201 (and NEU 200 will count as a NEU elective).
 Therefore, students who are undecided about whether to pursue a neuroscience concentration versus a certificate are strongly encouraged to take NEU 201.

-In addition to the two prerequisites, all students are expected to take at least four neuroscience electives that span 3 out of 4 subject areas.
-These areas include 1) molecular/cellular/disease, 2) neural computation, 3) systems and circuits, and 4) social and cognitive neuroscience.
+In addition to the two prerequisites, all students are expected to take at least four neuroscience electives that span three out of four subject areas.
+These areas include (1) molecular/cellular/disease, (2) neural computation, (3) systems and circuits, and (4) social and cognitive neuroscience.
 Students should consult the NEU electives website for a complete list of possibilities.

 Note: Cross-listed NEU courses will not count twice in the elective total.
 Courses can only be used one time and in one elective category.